FAQ

 What materials do you use?

 Acrylic, pastel, watercolor, gouache.
-There’s a full list of brands on the Terms & Info page.
+There’s a full list of brands on the Commission Info page!

 Can I do my own faceup with color pencils/marker/nail polish/makeup to save money?